-India demonstrates the highest relative probability and very high total climate security risk scores in regard to several hazards.
-In India, coastal flooding, riverine flooding, and heatwaves receive the highest probability scores, with varying levels of potential impact.
-Though landslides would most adversely affect the country, this hazard demonstrates a lower probability.
+India, like China, demonstrates the highest relative probability and very high total climate security risk scores in regards to several hazards.
+In India, coastal flooding, riverine flooding, and landslides receive the highest probability scores, with varying levels of potential impact.
+Though heatwaves would most adversely affect the country, reflected in the high impact score, this hazard demonstrates a lower probability of occurance.